openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 }]
 ```

-Below is a non-normative example of a Batch Credential Response in a deferred flow:
+Below is a non-normative example of a Batch Credential Response in a partial deferred flow:

 ```
 HTTP/1.1 200 OK